Privacy notice

 • that we stop or limit the processing of data we hold about you

 In all cases we will consider your request very carefully.
-In some cases, if we consider that your information falls within one of the exemptions set down in the Data Protection Act 2018 and that agreeing to your request could hinder our ability to fulfil our Terms of Reference, we may have to decline your request.
+In some cases, if we consider that your information falls within one of the exemptions set down in the Data Protection Act 2018, we may have to decline your request.

 If you wish to contact us about the terms of this privacy notice, please write to SCAIdataprotection@childabuseinquiry.scot